dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 These default net names are usually of the form N001, N002, etc.

-Adding NetLabels to name nets (wires or nodes) which you would like observe (probe) makes it much easier to identify traces when the simulator shows them in WaveForm.
+Adding NetLabels to name nets (wires or nodes) which you would like to observe (probe) makes it much easier to identify traces when the simulator shows them in WaveForm.
 Remember that in any circuit, you may want to probe the voltages on nets other than the obvious Input or Output nodes that may be the nets you first think you will want to probe.

 ## Probing voltages and currents